badisbezz/badisbezz/README.md

 - 🧼 **Mr. Proper Clean**
   A mobile platform to connect cleaning service providers with customers in Algeria.

-- 📱 **Intelligent To-Do List (Ido)**
+- 📱 **Expense Tracker**
-  A smart productivity app that uses AI to organize and prioritize daily tasks.
+  A smart expense tracking app for productivity app that uses AI to organize and prioritize daily tasks.

 ---
 <!--